Islam and domestic violence: Definition

 According to the Merriam-Webster dictionary definition, domestic violence is: "the inflicting of physical injury by one family or household member on another; also: a repeated or habitual pattern of such behavior."

 Coomaraswamy defines domestic violence as "violence that occurs within the private sphere, generally between individuals who are related through intimacy, blood or law...
 [It is] nearly always a gender-specific crime, perpetrated by men against women."
 It used is as a strong form of control and oppression.

 In 1993, The United Nations Declaration on the Elimination of Violence Against Women defined domestic violence as: Physical, sexual and psychological violence occurring in the family, including battering, sexual abuse of female children in the household, dowry-related violence, marital rape, female genital mutilation and other traditional practices harmful to women, non-spousal violence and violence related to exploitation.

 Islamic texts

 In the Quran

-The interpretation of Surah An-Nisa, 34 is subject to debate among Muslim scholars, along with the various translations of the passage which can read 'strike them' or '(lightly) strike them' or 'beat them' or 'scourge them' or 'take practical action with them', depending on the translator.
-Quran 4:34 reads:
+The interpretation of An-Nisa 34 has been subject to considerable scholarly debate.
+Various translations render the verse’s directive differently—ranging from “strike them” to “(lightly) strike them,” “beat them,” “scourge them,” or “take practical action with them.”

+The key point of dispute centers on the Arabic term "ضَرْب" (ḍarb), which can imply actions ranging from a symbolic, light tap to a more severe physical act.
+Some modern scholars argue that the term should be understood metaphorically or as a means of corrective discipline, rather than a literal command to inflict physical harm.
+Others maintain a more literal interpretation, consistent with traditional exegesis.
+This divergence highlights the broader issues of cultural context, historical usage, and linguistic nuance in interpreting Quranic texts.